 Introduction

 While Voice over Internet Protocol (VoIP) technology has been around for years, you may think it is only for residential or business landlines.
 Remember Vonage and Magic Jack?
-More recently, VoIP has become a popular choice for smartphones as an alternative to making calls and texts with a real phone number.
-Especially if you want to prevent mobile carriers from recording your voice calls and text messages, VoIP services have become a viable replacement.
+More recently, VoIP has become a popular choice for smartphones as an alternative to or alongside cellular service.
+In this article we discuss four VoIP service providers for mobile phones and the advantages and disadvantages from a privacy-first perspective.

 List of VoIP services reviewed